NikharManchanda/PyBash-local-judge/README.md

 # PyBash-local-judge

-My local judge and .zshrc customizations for backup.
+My local judge and .zshrc customizations that I use for CP.